Daniel-Walbolt/vuelidify/README.md

 </script>
 ```
 #### Complex Objects
-Sometimes your objects will contain other objects and arrays.
+Sometimes your objects will contain objects and arrays.
 ```ts
 <script setup lang="ts">
 	import { ref } from 'vue';